bsdinis/feedback/lessons/03_characteristics_theory.md

    >  There is a section dedicated to explaining and expanding on this subject and its details later on in this course, which is also known as *"feedforward"*.

 There are many other elements that can help in building effective feedback, and these can be more helpful to some people than others, since we are all different people and sometimes we can be more receptive in certain scenarios than in others, but one key thing to always have present is to: give feedback as we would like to receive it.
-This means we should attempt to put ourselves in the other person's position, and to take this into account when we elaborate the feedback we want to give.
+This means we should attempt to put ourselves in the other person's position and take this into account when we elaborate on the feedback we want to give.

 References: